sevenc-nanashi/neov-ime.nvim/README.md

 ## Highlighting

-- `NeovImePreedit`: Highlight group for the preedit overlay text.
+- `NeovImePreedit`（-> `Pmenu`）：The background for preedit text.
+- `NeovImePreeditCursor`（-> `PmenuSel`）：The color for following 2 highlights:
+- `NeovImePreeditCursorOnText`（-> `NeovImePreeditCursor`）： The part of preedit text under the cursor.
-- `NeovImePreeditCursorTail`: Highlight group for the tail of the preedit cursor.
+- `NeovImePreeditCursorTail`（-> `NeovImePreeditCursor`）：The cursor at the end of preedit text.

 ## Acknowledgements